section-engineering-education/engineering-education/content/articles/operators-In-c#/index.md

 ### Arithmetic operators
-The arithmetic operators are `binary ` and `Urinary operators` that solve mathematic operations on the operand.
+The arithmetic operators are `binary ` and `Unary operators` that solve mathematical operations on the operand.
 Binary operators operate with two operands while Urinary operators operate with only one operand.

 The following are the Binary operators that fall within this category: